 Offered during the Fall Semester on the Pocahontas Campus.
-Offered during the Spring Semester on the Paragould Campus.
+Offered during the Spring Semester at the Paragould location.

-Prerequisite: ~MATH 1023 College Algebra or ~MATH 1054 Pre-calculus or an ACT Math Test score of 24 or above.
+Prerequisite: ~MATH 1023 College Algebra or ~MATH 1054 Pre-calculus or an ACT Math Test score of 24+ or 281+ on the Next Gen Accuplacer QAS Test.